 An invitee is one who is on the premises at the express or implied invitation of the owner or manager for some purpose in which the owner or manager has some interest of business or commercial significance, which business may be of mutual interest, or in connection with the owner or manager’s business.
 It is the duty of the owner to use ordinary care to keep the premises in a reasonably safe condition for the use of the invitees.
 It is the duty of the owner either to remove or warn the invitee of any hidden danger on the premises that the owner either actually knows about, or that it should know about in the exercise of reasonable care, or that was created by its employees who were acting within the scope of their employment.
 This duty extends to all portions of the premises to which an invitee may reasonably be expected to go.

 If you have been injured on another person’s property, you should seek proper medical care and call us to investigate whether the duty owed to you was violated.
-To receive a complimentary consultation with a lawyer, contact the slip and fall lawyers at Carr & Carr Attorneys or call 1-877-392-4878.
-We have offices located in Oklahoma City, Tulsa or Northwest Arkansas locations.
+To receive a complimentary consultation with an Oklahoma premises liability attorney, contact the slip and fall lawyers at Carr & Carr or call 1-877-392-4878.